lipk/salix-packages/README.md

 ==============

 First, make sure that the software listed in the .deps file of the package is installed on your computer.
-After that you can compile tha package with
+After that you can compile the package with

 cd {package directory}
 slkbuild